Frequently Asked Questions (FAQs) - FATCA Registration System

 Once a registration is in Approved status, the FI will have an option on its home page to cancel its agreement.
 A lead cannot cancel their agreement if it has active members or pending transfers into its EAG.
 A lead FI also cannot cancel a member FI's agreement.
 The member FI must cancel its own agreement.

-There is a link Forgot FATCA ID or Access Code? on the login page with information on how to obtain assistance with login issues, such as losing or forgetting your FATCA ID or access code and how to reset it.
+There is a link Forgot FATCA ID? on the login page with information on how to obtain assistance with login issues, such as losing or forgetting your FATCA ID.

 Return to top